react-static/react-static/docs/plugins.md

 - `args.stage` is a string of either `prod`, `dev` or `node`, denoting which stage react-static is building for.
 - `args.defaultLoaders` - A convenience object containing the default react-static webpack rule functions:
   - `jsLoader` - The default loader for all `.js` files located in your project's `src` directory
-  - `jsLoaderExternal` - The default loader for all other `.js` files not located in your project's `src` directory.
+  - `jsLoaderExt` - The default loader for all other `.js` files not located in your project's `src` directory.
   - `cssLoader` - The default style loader that supports importing `.css` files and usage of css modules.
   - `fileLoader` - The default catch-all loader for any other file that isn't a `.js` `.json` or `.html` file.
 Uses `url-loader` and `file-loader`